-Combine the chicken breasts, diced tomatoes and their juices, 1/2 cup of chicken broth, chili powder, salt, and cumin in the bowl of a 2 1/2- to 3 1/2-quart slow cooker.
-Make sure the chicken is covered, and add additional broth if needed.
-Cover with the lid and cook on low for 3 to 4 hours.
+Combine the chicken, diced tomatoes and their juices, chicken broth, chili powder, salt, and cumin in a 2 1/2- to 3 1/2-quart slow cooker.
+Make sure the chicken is covered with liquid, adding additional broth as needed.
+Cover and cook on the LOW setting for 3 to 4 hours.

-Uncover and add the rice, beans, corn, and remaining 1/2 cup chicken broth.
-Cover and continue cooking on low for another 3 to 4 hours.
+Uncover and stir in the beans, rice, and corn.
+Cover and continue cooking on the LOW setting for 3 to 4 hours more.
 Check the rice periodically in the last hour of cooking, stirring once or twice to make sure the rice cooks evenly and adding more chicken broth if the mixture seems dry.
-Cooking is done when the rice is tender — if the rice is done while there is still liquid left in the slow cooker, remove the lid and cook on high to let the liquid evaporate.
+Cooking is done when the rice is tender — if the rice is done but there is still liquid left in the slow cooker, uncover and cook on the HIGH setting to let the liquid evaporate.

 Cooking the rice separately: If you won't be home to add the rice to the slow cooker, you can skip this step and cook it separately on the stovetop just before serving (use these directions).
-To modify the recipe, combine the chicken, diced tomatoes, 1/2 cup of stock, and spices in the slow cooker and cook for 6 to 8 hours on low.
-Add the black beans and corn, and cook for another 1/2 hour, or until warmed through, while you're cooking the rice (omit the remaining chicken stock).
+To modify the recipe, combine the chicken, diced tomatoes, 1/2 cup of stock, and spices in the slow cooker and cook for 6 to 8 hours on the LOW setting.
+Add the beans and corn and cook for 30 minutes more, or until warmed through, while you're cooking the rice (omit the remaining chicken broth).

-Vegetarian burrito bowls: Combine the diced tomatoes, 1 cup of vegetable stock, spices, rice, black beans, and corn in a slow cooker.
-Cook on low for 3 to 4 hours, until the rice is tender and has absorbed all the liquid.
+Vegetarian burrito bowls: Combine the diced tomatoes, 1 cup low-sodium vegetable broth, spices, rice, black beans, and corn in the slow cooker.
+Cook on the LOW setting for 3 to 4 hours, until the rice is tender and has absorbed all the liquid.
 Stir once or twice toward the end of cooking to make sure the rice is cooking evenly.

 Beyond burrito bowls: Besides burrito bowls, you can use this filling to make regular tortilla-wrapped burritos or freezer burritos.